 Combine the wet and dry ingredients until completely combined.
 The batter will be thick.
 Then, fold in the chocolate chips.

+- Add the batter to a muffin tin.
 Spoon the batter into a muffin tin that has been sprayed with non-stick baking spray.
 You can also use coconut oil, cupcake/baking liners.
 As you can see in the photo, I used both cupcake liners and non-stick spray.
 I will say that the muffins tend to stick to the liners, and don’t peel away well.
 If you would still prefer to use cupcake liners, just be aware the muffin will stick to the paper.

 There will be enough batter for 12 protein muffins.
 Fill the cups to nearly 3/4 filled.
 The muffin batter is very thick, but be assured that they will not rise much, and won’t overflow the cups.

+- Bake the muffins.
 These protein muffins bake up beautifully!
 The muffins will come out golden brown, and just slightly raised.
 Before removing from the pan, let the muffins cool for 10-15 minutes.
 Then, transfer to a cooling rack to let cool completely to room temperature.

 My son also loves to take these to school with him for a snack or to add to his lunchbox.
 These are a great healthy, kid-friendly snack, that is way better than any pre-packed convenience food!